foonerd/volumio-plymouth-adaptive/docs/CONTRIBUTING.md

 Thank you for your interest in contributing to this project.

+## Important Context

+This repository contains two themes with different rotation approaches:

+**volumio-adaptive** (Image-based):
+- Uses `plymouth=` parameter for theme-level rotation
+- Pre-rotated image sequences
+- Runtime detection patches theme script
+- Suitable for animated graphical themes

+**volumio-text** (Text-based):
+- Uses framebuffer rotation (`video=` or `fbcon=` parameters)
+- No runtime detection needed
+- Simplified script (no coordinate transformation)
+- Plymouth Script API cannot rotate text images

+When contributing, be aware of which theme your changes apply to and use the appropriate rotation method.

 ## Code of Conduct

 Be respectful, constructive, and professional in all interactions.